Richard42Graham/WLED-Lion/instructions/instructions.md

 Solder the USB to the PCB.

-The USB wire only provides  power to the board, so there's only 2 wires to solder.
+The USB wire only provides power to the board, so there are only 2 wires to solder.
 The ( + ) is the Red wire.
 And goes in the power + hole on the board.
 The ( - ) is the Black wire.
-And goes in the power – hole on the board.
+And goes in the power–hole on the board.

 **NOTE:**
-The ( - ) wire also has a thin metal wire wrapped round it, this is the GND for the USB’s metal part, it can be ignored as its wired to the – wire already.
+The ( - ) wire also has a thin metal wire wrapped around it, this is the GND for the USB’s metal part, it can be ignored as it is wired to the – wire already.

 ![](assets/08_usb_a_cable.jpg)

-The 2 wires go in the “power in” section of the PCB.
+The 2 wires go into the “power in” section of the PCB.
 As shown here.
 I recommend soldering in 1 wire at a time.

 ![](assets/09_usb_solder.jpg)
 ![](assets/10_usb_solder_top.jpg)

 (**Note:** the wires should not touch each other or anything else.
-In this example its close to the button, but not actually touching, it should be trimmed down to prevent it touching with side cutters.)
+In this example, it's close to the button but not touching, it should be trimmed down to prevent it from touching with side cutters.)

 #### Step 3

 Solder the Neo Pixel wire to the PCB.

-There is 3 wires.
+There are 3 wires.
 5V + for the Neo Pixels, - or GND for the Neo Pixel, and Data for the Neo Pixels.
 They are colored and labeled below.

 ![](assets/11_light_pins.jpg)

 The correct holes are labeled on the PCB, and should closely match the labeled photo above.

-Another way to help wire it the right way round, is the plastic clip on the end of the wire should be on the same side as your pin header for the ESP.
+Another way to help wire it the right way around is the plastic clip on the end of the wire should be on the same side as your pin header for the ESP.
 And NOT the same side as the button, if it is, seek help.

 as the wires are so close together, I would recommend trying to get all 3 to fit in the “Neo Pixel” holes in the PCB, then solder 1 in place to hold the rest.
 This will make it easier to solder the rest.